 Probably the best value on the entire trip was the Burren Breeze B&B between Doolin and Lisdoonvarna.
 More importantly a short walk to the Roadside Tavern.
 Yes, yes, Ann was very gracious and friendly.
 At this point of our trip, most hosts didn’t consistently serve the pudding, which was fine by us.
 If they did, hey, another souvenir for Carlos.
 How could it go bad?
 At 46€, this was a sweet deal.
 4 stars.

 Took a ferry to the small Aran island, Inisheer, pop.
-300. The three pubs, including Tigh Ned (House of Ned), accommodate overnight travelers.
+300. The three taverns, including Tigh Ned (House of Ned), accommodate overnight travelers.
 Ostan Inis Oirr a spacious pine paneled room which reminded me my Grandpa’s cabin on the lake.Thomas ran the house with help from his nephew, Martin.
-At ten years old, Martin pours a perfect pint just as well as his uncle.
+At ten years old, Martin pours a perfect pint.
 For breakfast Hali chose the breakfast bap (Irish egg McMuffin).
 I chose scrambled eggs with cheese.
 3 stars with a half star thrown in for the kid-friendly service.
 3½ stars.

 Back to Dublin

-Disappointed that wedding parties squeezed us out of the castled town of Trim, we followed B&B signs over the river and through the woods to Grandmother’s house.
+Disappointed that wedding season squeezed us out of the castled town of Trim, we followed a lone B&B sign over the river and through the woods to Grandmother’s house.
 Yep, we shared a house with Grandma and Grandpa O’Malley, complete with grandkids.
 The room was adequate for our short stay.
 Breakfast was forgettable (won’t dare say meh) but we did save the head of the table for Grandpa Mickey.
 2 stars.
 Thanks Gramps!

 Finally, our last night at Bewley’s hotel by the airport.
 The Irish version of a Holiday Inn.
 At 79€, this was the most we paid for a room the entire trip.
 Also the only place to provide us with a magnetic key-card which I fumbled around in the dark trying to find in order to switch on the lights.
 No breakfast, only in-room instant Nescafé.
 One star for the shower cap, another for the early morning FREE shuttle to the airport.
 2 stars.